Academic Schedules – July 31 Update

 Given the various modes of instruction as well as public health and safety guidelines for classrooms, the Registrar is now reviewing the master schedule for the Fall 2020 semester and making adjustments where needed to comply with these new mandates.
 During this time, student schedules will not be viewable on the MMA portal.
 We expect to have viewable schedules by July 31.
 Even while the Registrar conducts this work, all student course registrations for the Fall 2020 semester will remain intact.

 The Spring Semester will commence on January 4, 2021.
 Prior to the end of 2020, plans for training cruises, cadet shipping, field experiences, and co-ops will be released.
-The intent is to catch everyone up by the end of 2021 calendar year.
+Our goal is to catch everyone up by the end of 2021 calendar year.

 Academic Planning & Principles